How To Stop Pleasing Others And Stand Up For Yourself

 Know When It Began

-Take a look back at your life and try to identify when you began to comply too much to others.
+Take a look back at your life, and try to identify when you began to comply and fold like an accordion to these people.

-Where you got the idea you had to please the needs of everyone first, more than you please yourself.
+Where you got the idea you had to please the needs of everyone first, just to be accepted by them.

 It usually begins in early childhood, by getting approval from parents for being really helpful to them and others.